 Discussion responses will be allowed to be submitted up to one week late with a 50% point deduction.
-Discussion Participation will not be accepted after the due date specified in Canvas.
+Discussion Participation will not be accepted after the due date specified in Canvas regardless of reason.
 The reason is that Responses and Participation assignments are designed to engage the class with your thoughts and feelings about the topics being covered for that week.
 Once the class has moved on to the next topic, late submissions will not be read by your peers.
 The Responses and Participation adds value and depth to the class discussion during its respective week and that is why no exceptions, regardless of the reason provided, will be accepted.

-The Capstone paper will be accepted late up until the last day of class.
-If submitted late, regardless of reason and/or how late it is submitted, will be given a 50% point deduction.
+The Last Lecture essay and the Capstone paper will be accepted late up but with a late penalty.
+If submitted late, regardless of reason (unless a special arrangement has been made prior to the due date), will be given a 10% point deduction for each day past the due date of the assignment.

-No extensions past 11:59 pm on the respective due date specified in Canvas, regardless of reason, will be given for the Mid-Term and Final Exam.
+No extensions past 11:59 pm on the respective due date specified in Canvas, regardless of reason, will be given for the Mid-Term and Final Exam (both exams can be taken early prior to the due date but not after).